Stuart Forster reviews a stay at The Cookie Jar in Alnwick, Northumberland.

 Food and drink at The Cookie Jar

 The Bailiffgate Bistro is on the ground floor of the hotel.
 It serves lunch and afternoon teas to members of the public plus breakfast and dinner to guests.
-[See the hotel website for details regarding the availability of catering as normality returns following the coronavirus lockdown — lunch and afternoon tea will not be served until at least September].
 Locally landed seafood and farm produce features on the menu.

-Breakfast at The Cookie Jar impressed.
-We could help ourselves from a well-presented spread, including pastries and bread baked in the hotel kitchen, granola, yoghurt and freshly pressed juice.
+Breakfast at The Cookie Jar impressed me.
+We could help ourselves to a well-presented spread, including pastries and bread baked in the hotel kitchen, granola, yoghurt and freshly pressed juice.